NaluKit/nalu-examples/devkexample/README.md

 http://localhost:8080/devkexample.html

-To log in, you can enter any string your like ... no validation!
+**To login, you can enter any string your like ... no validation!**

 ## Note
 This example has a server implementation.
 It uses domino-rest for the server communication.